 - Open the Zoom software on your device.

-- A Sign In window will be displayed.
-Click on Sign in with SSO in the right-hand side.
+- In the Sign In window, click on Sign in with SSO on the right-hand side.

 - Type unimelb into the text field.
-This applies unimelb.zoom.us as the domain.
 Click Continue.

 - Wait for the Zoom software to reload, or click Launch Zoom.